 One of the most epic elopements we’ve ever photographed was this August Backpacking elopement in the San Juans!
 If you’re looking for some wildflower inspiration, be sure to check out Emilie + Jacob’s Crested Butte elopement.
 For some more adventurous inspiration, Kayla + Jeff’s off-roading elopement is a must-see.
 Finally, Sierra and Merina’s packraft elopement can’t be missed!

 You should elope in July or August in Colorado if: You want to guarantee the best weather in the mountains, you love the idea of being surrounded by wildflowers or you want to access locations that you can’t get to any other time of year

 Average Daily Temperatures in the Mountains in July and August in Colorado: 75 degrees

 Average Daily Temperatures in the Denver/Boulder area in July and August in Colorado: 85 degrees

 September is the most popular month to elope in Colorado.
 Why?
 September in the mountains sees crisp, cooler, fall temperatures and the aspen leaves are changing.
 The aspen leaves can change at different times each year depending on how wet our spring and summer were, but typically the mountains see changing aspen leaves from mid to late September.
 The leaves on average begin to change color down lower starting the first week of October.
 The biggest downside to this month is the mountains swarm with tourists and locals trying to get in their last hikes for the season and scouting out changing colors.
-If you are considering eloping in Colorado during the most popular month, I 100% recommend sunrise and/or and weekday elopement.
+If you are considering eloping in Colorado during the most popular month, we 100% recommend sunrise and/or a weekday elopement.

 You should elope in September in Colorado if: You love crisp, cool, fall temperatures, don’t mind people being around and want fall colors in your pictures